 We license from third parties some of the intellectual property that is important to our business.
 If we fail to meet our obligations under these licenses, these third parties could terminate the licenses.
 If the third parties who license intellectual property to us fail to maintain the intellectual property that we have licensed, or lose rights to that intellectual property, the rights we have licensed may be reduced or eliminated, which could subject us to claims of intellectual property infringement.
 Termination of these licenses or reduction or elimination of our licensed rights may result in our having to negotiate new or reinstated licenses with less favorable terms, or could subject us to claims of intellectual property infringement in litigation or other administrative proceedings that could result in damage awards against us and injunctions that could prohibit us from selling our products.
 In addition, some of our licenses from third parties limit the field in which we can use the licensed technology.
-Therefore, in order for us to use such licensed technology in potential future applications that are outside the licensed field of use, we may be required to negotiate new licenses with our licensors or expand our rights under our existing licenses.
+Therefore, in order for us to use such licenses or expand our rights under our existing licenses.
 We cannot assure you that we will be able to obtain such licenses or expanded rights on reasonable terms or at all.
 In addition, we have limited rights to participate in the prosecution and enforcement of the patents and patent applications that we have licensed.
 As a result, we cannot be certain that these patents and applications will be prosecuted and enforced in a manner consistent with the best interests of our business.
 Further, because of the rapid pace of technological change in our industry, we may need to rely on key technologies developed or licensed by third parties, and we may not be able to obtain licenses and technologies from these third parties at all or on reasonable terms.
 The occurrence of these events may have a material adverse effect on our business, financial condition or results of operations.